-I am here to tell you that kids are absolutely not required to enjoy Disney World.
+I am here to tell you that kids are absolutely not required for planning a trip to Disney World.

-And after the unforgettable memories I’ve made over the last year and a half, I’m pretty sure that every grown-ass woman needs to plan a girls’ trip to Disney World — no matter how old you are, and especially without kids.
+And after the unforgettable memories I’ve made over the last year and a half, I’m pretty sure that every grown-ass woman needs to think about planning a trip to Disney World with your best girls—no matter how old you are, and especially without kids.

 Our trips to Disney are pretty chill; it’s not like when you went with your family as a kid.
 There are hardly any early mornings, forced group photos, or running through the park at opening to get on rides before the lines start forming.

 Instead, we sleep in, we talk, we drink, we laugh.
 We coach each other through posing for the perfect Instagram pic by the castle.
 We encourage each other to buy souvenirs we probably don’t need.
 There are drunk carousel rides when you’re a grown-up at Disney World, and anything you already love doing with your friends anywhere else, you’re going to love doing even more while wearing mouse ears.

 Florida is hot.
 You will be surrounded by cranky children.
 You will be sweaty, your feet will probably hurt, and you will pay way too much for a hot dog.
 But you will be laughing the entire time, guaranteed.

 Even the less magical moments are magical there with your best friends.

 Last year, my friend Alisha and I decided we were going to go down for a quick weekend over President’s Day, just to check out a new nighttime show at Animal Kingdom.
 Only problem: The day we tried to leave Disney World, we got a gigantic bolt in our tire on our way off of Disney property.